Multiband quasiparticle interference in the topological insulator Cu_(x)Bi_(2)Te_(3): Abstract

 \section{Abstract}

-We present angle resolved photoemission experiments and scanning tunneling spectroscopy results on the doped topological insulator Cu$_{0.2}$Bi$_{2}$Te$_{3}$.
-Quasi particle interference (QPI) measurements, based on high resolution conductance maps of the local density of states show that there are three distinct energy windows for quasi particle scattering.
+{\bf We present angle resolved photoemission experiments and scanning tunneling spectroscopy results on the doped topological insulator Cu$_{0.2}$Bi$_{2}$Te$_{3}$.
+Quasi-particle interference (QPI) measurements, based on high resolution conductance maps of the local density of states show that there are three distinct energy windows for quasi-particle scattering.
 Using a model Hamiltonian for this system two new scattering channels are identified: the first between the surface states and the conduction band and the second between conduction band states.
-The comparison of the QPI data with self-energies extracted from photoemission indicates that spin-orbit terms are relevant for surface state $\rightarrow$ conduction band scattering.
+We also observe that the real space density modulation has a predominant three-fold symmetry, which rules out a simple, isotropic impurity potential.
+We obtain agreement between experiment and theory by considering a modified scattering potential that is consistent with having mostly Bi-Te anti-site defects as scatterers. }